-- (a) "Annual distribution calculation" means, for a given fiscal year, the average of: - (i) 4% of the average market value of the State School Fund for that fiscal year; and

-- (ii) the distribution amount for the prior fiscal year, multiplied by the sum of:(A) one; - (B) the percent change in student enrollment from the school year two years prior to the prior school year; and - (C) the actual total percent change of the consumer price index during the last 12 months as measured in June of the prior fiscal year. - (b) "Average market value of the State School Fund" means the results of a calculation completed by the SITFO director each fiscal year that averages the value of the State School Fund for the past 20 consecutive quarters ending in the prior fiscal year. - (c) "Consumer price index" means the Consumer Price Index for All Urban Consumers: All Items Less Food & Energy, as published by the Bureau of Labor Statistics of the United States Department of Labor. - (d) "SITFO director" means the director of the School and Institutional Trust Fund Office appointed under Section 53D-1-401. - (e) "State School Fund investment earnings distribution amount" or "distribution amount" means, for a fiscal year, the lesser of:(i) the annual distribution calculation; or - (ii) 4% of the average market value of the State School Fund.
+- 1. "Annual distribution calculation" means, for a given fiscal year, the average of: - (a) 5% of the average market value of the State School Fund for that fiscal year; and - (b) the distribution amount for the prior fiscal year, multiplied by the sum of: - (i) one; - (ii) the percent change in student enrollment from the school year two years prior to the prior school year; and - (iii) the actual total percent change of the consumer price index during the last 12 months as measured in June of the prior fiscal year. - 2.
+"Average market value of the State School Fund" means the results of a calculation completed by the SITFO director each fiscal year that averages the value of the State School Fund for the past 20 consecutive quarters ending in the prior fiscal year. - 3.
+"Consumer price index" means the Consumer Price Index for All Urban Consumers: All Items Less Food & Energy, as published by the Bureau of Labor Statistics of the United States Department of Labor. - 4.
+"SITFO director" means the director of the School and Institutional Trust Fund Office appointed under Section 53D-1-401. - 5.
+"State School Fund investment earnings distribution amount" or "distribution amount" means, for a fiscal year, the lesser of: - (a) the annual distribution calculation; or - (b) 5% of the average market value of the State School Fund.